Firstp1ck/Hyprland-Simple-Setup/README.md

 6. **Log out and log in to Hyprland, or start it from a TTY.**

+7. **After Relogging the Environment should be updated and a Keybind App should be opened (if the App did not open, you can open it via Right-click on the Menu Button in the Bar)

 ## Environment Setup

 - The Setup is designed to run from EndeavourOS and Arch (with Hyprland selceted in the archinstall script).